Creditor takes money from your bank account

 If your creditor thinks that you have the money to pay them and are holding it back, or are due to be paid some money which would cover the debt, they can apply for another court order.
 This is called a third party debt order.
 A third party debt order allows your creditor to take the money you owe them directly from whoever has the money.

 Usually it is your bank or building society that is holding your money for you.
 However, if you are due to get a lump sum such as a redundancy settlement, an inheritance or insurance policy payout, your creditor could get your employer, solicitor or insurance company to pay the money to them instead of you.
-They can only take enough money to clear the debt.

 This page tells you what to do if your creditor tries to get a third party debt order against you, including how to try and stop the order and what to do if your bank account is frozen and you're left with no money.